 Death would have been easier than suffering from a stroke

-Yeah, can I kind of compare it with this thought comes to me a lot.
-When I’m in the doldrums, shall we say, where would it have been easier if he just died, you know, because you’re kind of being with with a person that is not the same person that you married or, you know, it’s just that fleeting thought of, you know, aah!
+Yeah, can I kind of compare it with this thought that comes to me a lot?
+When I’m in the doldrums, shall we say, where would it have been easier if he just died, you know, because you’re kind of being with a person that is not the same person that you married or, you know, it’s just that fleeting thought of, you know, aah!

 Bill Gasiamis 40:01

 But I had to reconcile that with myself.
-And I had to understand why I’m feeling relief and it wasn’t I never lived with him.
-I wasn’t his main careri.
-So even during that experience, when somebody else passed away, like it was relief, and I felt bad about that.
+And I had to understand why I’m feeling relief and it wasn’t because I never lived with him.
+I wasn’t his main career.
+So even during that experience, when somebody else passed away, it was a relief, and I felt bad about that.
 But that’s not really something to feel bad about.
 Neither is what your thoughts were, it’s just what it is.
 And we’re human.
-And those things are logical thought processes, and i don’t see, I wouldn’t like to think that people beeting up themselves about having that thought have enter their mind once in a while.
+And those things are logical thought processes, and I don’t see, I wouldn’t like to think that people beating up themselves about having that thought enter their mind once in a while.